-From April, 2013, through XXXX, 2016, the BRA held a total of XX regular public meetings with the DTW MHP Advisory Committee and conducted additional coordination meetings with stakeholders, officials, and agencies having jurisdiction over, and ownership interests in, the planning area.
+From April 2013, through October 2016, the BPDA held a total of 40 regular public meetings with the DTW MHP Advisory Committee and conducted additional coordination meetings with stakeholders, officials, and agencies having jurisdiction over, and ownership interests in, the planning area.
 The Office of Coastal Zone Management (CZM) and DEP have been consulted throughout the planning effort.

 As indicated in the list of meetings appearing below, the DTW MHP Advisory Committee was provided with an extensive background on the planning area and its context, including a review of the Greenway District Guidelines.
 Property owners within the planning area presented the committee with proposed modifications and development programs related to their property.
 The DTW MHP Advisory Committee was fully briefed on the Waterfront Activation and Public Realm Plan and the regulatory environment, including Chapter 91 and Municipal Harbor Plans.
 A number of presentations were made on possible Substitute Provisions, Offsets, and Amplifications that might be associated with proposed development programs.

-A list of DTW MHP Advisory Committee members and their affiliations appears in Appendix XX.
-A list of DTW MHP Advisory Committee meetings and other public forums appears in Appendix YY.
+A list of DTW MHP Advisory Committee members and their affiliations appears in the introduction of the DTW MHP.
+A list of DTW MHP Advisory Committee meetings and other public forums appears in Appendix B.

 2.9.
-2013 MHP Goals
+MHP Goals